khuzaifanaveed/Project_cosmology/README.md

 # Programming Project Cosmology

 ## **`help_functions.py`**
 This file contains the functions for luminosity distance, angular distance and other various function from the task, namely eq.
 (1) - (5).
-This also containes the function to make an equally large new dataset from a given dataset by sampling, used for bootstrapping.
+This also contains the function to make an equally large new dataset from a given dataset by sampling, used for bootstrapping.

 The curves to fit to the data are also defined in this file.
-For joint parameter estimation, the positions of the SNIa points are used as the SNIa data is the apparent magnitude, instead of the distance modulus.
+For joint parameter estimation, the positions of the SNIa points are also extracted as the SNIa data has the apparent magnitude, instead of the distance modulus.
 This is taken into account in the function ```curve```.
 For individual estimation, different curves are defined for the SNIa data and the GRB and galaxy cluster data, namely ```curve_SNIa``` and ```curve_GRB_clusters```.

 A function for getting the cofidence interval is also defined.